samin50/DIYKeyboard/README.md

 - 610mA output current
 - Includes inductor, application circuit is very simple
 - 90% efficient

+TPS2291
+- Load switch
+- Slide switch enables/disables this IC rather than actual power rail of the system for better stability

 ## Hardware Used
 Segger J-Link: